Cost-benefit analysis of credit cards

 By paying the $130 annual Executive Membership at Costco, the Citi Costco Anywhere Visa Card gives 4% cash back on gas and EV charging, 3% on restaurants and travel, and 2% on Costco purchases.
 I mainly use this card for dining out and shopping at Costco, as well as miscellaneous travel not reserved through American Express (hotel, public transportation, etc.).
 Note that rideshare and parking do not count as travel.
 (I confirmed this because my recent statement said I had $0 spending in travel, despite the fact that I am using this card for Lyft.
 I will have to change the payment setting.)

 This year, I received $484 cash back, which easily justifies the annual fee.
-Note that the 2% cash back on Costco purchases is separate from the Costco Executive Membership 2% reward certificate.
-Therefore, the cash back on Costco is really 4% (see page 8 of this document), which makes this card very attractive for Costco members.
+Note that the 2% cash back on Costco purchases is separate from the 2% reward certificate for the Costco Executive Membership.
+Therefore, the cash back at Costco is actually 4% (see page 8 of this document), making this card very attractive for Costco members.
 The downside of this card is that rewards certificates are sent only once a year, so rewards get eaten by inflation and miss interest.

 Chase Amazon Visa Card

 The Chase Amazon Visa Card has no annual fee and gives 5% cash back on Amazon purchases.
-This is a great card that I have kept for more than a decade.
+This is a great card that I have kept since 2008.

 Fidelity Rewards Visa Signature Card

 The Fidelity Rewards Visa Signature Card is amazing.
-It has no annual fee, no foreign transaction fee, and gives 2% cash back on any purchase.
-I use this card for any everyday purchase other than travel, groceries, dining, gas, Costco, or Amazon as well as for miscellaneous expenses during international travel.
+It has no annual fee, no foreign transaction fee, and offers 2% cash back on all purchases.
+I use this card for everyday purchases other than travel, groceries, dining, gas, Costco, or Amazon, as well as for miscellaneous expenses during international travel.
 What I also like about this card is that the 2% cash back is automatically credited to the Fidelity Cash Management Account every month, which pays interest close to the Federal Funds rate, so the rewards program is very transparent and efficient.

 This year, I received $994 cash back, making it the most cost-effective card.